 How do School Pantries work?

-The Maryland Food Bank works with schools to establish small pantries on-site, from which students can access food in several ways.
+The Maryland Food Bank works with schools to establish small pantries on site, from which students can access food in several ways.
 Many schools have their pantries open on specific days and times, usually after school hours.
-Schools can also supply weekend survival kits—typically enough food to last a child over the weekend—to children identified as especially at risk.
+Select schools also supply weekend survival kits — typically enough food to last a child over the weekend — to children identified as especially at risk.
 Schools also have the opportunity to host mobile pantries, which distribute thousands of pounds of food to hundreds of families at a time.

 Why are school pantries so critical to a child’s success?

 Studies link food insecurity in children to lower test scores and academic failure.